HarryRybacki/rust_developer/hw08_tokio_rewrite/README.md

                 - Handle receiving MessageTypes from the server
                 - Process MessageTypes based on their type after rececving
                 - Implement cancellation signal
+                - Notify server when we know we are exiting
             - NEXT:
-                - Notify server when we know we are exiting
                 - Resolve remaining FIXME(s)
 - [X] Ensure all I/O operations, network communications, and other latency-sensitive tasks are handled using Tokio's asynchronous capabilities.

 ### Database Integration:

-- [ ] Choose a database framework like sqlx, diesel, or any other of your preference to integrate into the server for data persistence.
+- [X] Choose a database framework like **sqlx**, diesel, or any other of your preference to integrate into the server for data persistence.
 - [ ] Design the database to store chat messages and user data effectively.

 ### User Identification: